Petit Bateau: Finishes

-The Petit Bateau Icons
+Petit Bateau icons

-The Petit Bateau collections are composed of certain permanent features season after season.
-From collection to collection, the brand's inventions are present (panties, pinstripe cotton, terry velours), but also garments that have become iconic.
+Petit Bateau collections are rooted in nautical style and incorporate certain enduring items.
+Aside from the brand's inventions (panties, pinstripe cotton, terry velours), other garments are now considered iconic and are permanent features in new collections.
 The Breton “marinière” striped top, the T-shirt, the vest top, the panties, the waxed raincoat and the peacoat are some of the essentials that the brand renews each season for children as well as adults.

 The Breton striped top made its appearance in the Petit Bateau collections during the 1995 spring-summer season.
 Since then, the brand has made it evolve each season in its cuts (round or admiral neckline, or American armholes) and its colours.

 Inspired by fishermen's oiled cloth coats, Petit Bateau's yellow waxed raincoat was created in the summer of 1996.
 The brand now uses this element of the seafaring wardrobe in each of its collections.
 It revisits it with new colours and new forms, and has singled out this product of its range by using pinstripe cotton for its lining.

 The Petit Bateau T-shirt was originally an undergarment, born 120 years ago in Troyes, initially in wool, then in premium cotton.
 In the mid-1990s, in the midst of a minimalist trend, Petit Bateau became a fashionable brand: Karl Lagerfeld had Claudia Schiffer walk the catwalk in a Petit Bateau T-shirt under his Chanel suit; the success was immediate.
 Underwear for children, the white Petit Bateau T-shirt became an outer garment, a new fashion icon worn by adults.
 Fuelling the phenomenon, the brand sent T-shirts to fashion editors, produced the model in adult sizes and launched its range of coloured T-shirts in 1996, to offer less " babyish " colours, such as black.
 Sales of T-shirts increased tenfold over the next three years and Petit Bateau made its entrance into the adult clothing department at Printemps Haussmann in 1999.

 Today, sales of the Petit Bateau T-shirt amount to four million a year.
 While the children's size range has been maintained to keep the house spirit, it has been extended to age 18 to dress adults as well.
 Since the 2000s collections have been developed specifically for adults.